neodyme-labs/solana-security-txt/README.md

 # security.txt

-This library defines a macro, which aim it is to provide easy-to-parse information to security researchers that wish to contact the authors of a Solana smart contract.
+This library defines a macro, whose aim it is to provide easy-to-parse information to security researchers that wish to contact the authors of a Solana smart contract.
 It is inspired by https://securitytxt.org/.

 Add the following to the `[dependencies]` section of your Cargo.toml: